user202729/pythonimmediate-tex/docs/index.rst

 - Some properties of the parent TeX interpreter can be accessed from :const:`~pythonimmediate.engine.default_engine`.

-- The rest: contain functions to control the precise category codes of the tokens.
+- The rest: contain functions that controls TeX in a more "low-level" way.

-  Read :func:`~pythonimmediate.expand_once`
-  and :class:`~pythonimmediate.NTokenList` for some examples.
+  Start with reading the module documentation :mod:`pythonimmediate`.

 - See the documentation of :class:`pythonimmediate.engine.ChildProcessEngine` for ways to create a TeX engine from inside Python, and explanation of the ``engine=`` optional argument for most functions.